-The Law Firm of Jacobson & Rooks, LLC, represents employees in a variety of situations, and we have acted as whistleblower, retaliation, discrimination and work sexual harassment attorneys in Camden County and nearby areas.
+The Law Firm of Morgan Rooks PC, represents employees in a variety of situations, and we have acted as whistleblower, retaliation, discrimination and work sexual harassment attorneys in Camden County and nearby areas.
 One situation that employees sometimes face is working in an unsafe environment, and fear of reprisal if they complain about their unsafe workplace.
 Employees have a right to feel safe at their workplace, and one institution that enforces safety measures for employees is OSHA.

 What is OSHA?